-Elective: Grades 11-12, DE Prerequisite: none Semester 1 credit
+Elective: Grades 11-12; DE Prerequisite: none

-Virginia Teachers for Tomorrow (VTFT) fosters student interest, understanding, and appreciation of the teaching profession and allows secondary students to explore careers in education.
-Students build a foundation for teaching; learn the history, structure and governance of teaching; apply professional teaching techniques in the VTFT classroom; and reflect on their teaching experiences.
+In this course, students build a foundation for teaching; learn the history, structure and governance of teaching; apply professional teaching techniques in the VTFT classroom; and reflect on their teaching experiences.
+This course fosters student interest, understanding, and appreciation of the teaching profession and allows secondary students to explore careers in education.
 Additional educational leadership opportunities are offered through the student organization, Future Educators Association.